mattyImry/Discover-Sri-Lanka_MS2/README.md

 ### **_Strategy_**

- I have designed this website to help the User to discover new holiday destinations.
-In this case few locations in Sri Lanka.
-The User can also view the location on Google maps.
-By following the links in the location's pages the User can gather different information to help him/her choose the desire type of holiday.The
+ I have designed this website to help the User explore few locations of Sri Lanka.
+The User can view the locations on Google maps.
+TO BE COMPLETED.

  ### **_Scope_**

  The features I want to implement are :

  * Showing Google maps by using Google maps' API

+ * Ability to search facilities and places with search function in Google maps

  * EmaliJs functionality